its-your-favorite/Fancy/README.md

 You can chain between FancyArrays and Objects
 - sampleFancyObject.keys().invoke("toUpperCase").countBy().values(); // [1, 1, 1]

+- If you stop wanting to type "FancyArray" it's aliased as FA.
+"FancyObject" is aliased as FO.

 FancyArrays are extensions of arrays and thus should usually be interchangeable with arrays.
 The cases when they aren't (json serialization, .concat) you can convert back to an array with .toTrueArray() .

 Also please checkout https://github.com/documentcloud/underscore/ and https://github.com/osteele/functional-javascript.

 ###Don't ask me:
  * How's this different than using underscore and functional js?